-Authentication and access - Amazon SDKs and Tools
+Authentication and access using Amazon SDKs and tools - Amazon SDKs and Tools

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-You must establish how your code authenticates with Amazon when you develop with Amazon Web Services services.
-You can configure programmatic access to Amazon resources in different ways, depending on the environment and the Amazon access available to you.
+When you develop an Amazon SDK application or use Amazon tools to use Amazon Web Services services, you must establish how your code or tool authenticates with Amazon.
+You can configure programmatic access to Amazon resources in different ways, depending on the environment the code runs in and the Amazon access available to you.

 Authentication options for code running locally (not in Amazon)